5-HT2C receptor agonist

 5-HT2C receptor agonists are a class of drugs that activate 5-HT2C receptors.
 They have been investigated for the treatment of a number of conditions including obesity, psychiatric disorders, sexual dysfunction and urinary incontinence.

 The 5-HT2C receptors are one of three subtypes that belong to the serotonin 5-HT2 receptor subfamily along with 5-HT2A and 5-HT2B receptors.
-The development of 5-HT2C agonists has been a major obstacle, because of severe side effects due to a lack of selectivity over 5-HT2A and 5-HT2B receptors.
+The development of 5-HT2C agonists has been a major obstacle, because of severe side effects due to a lack of selectivity.
 Activation of 5-HT2A receptors can induce hallucinations, and the activation of 5-HT2B receptors has been implicated in cardiac valvular insufficiency and possibly in pulmonary hypertension.

 Discovery

 In the late 1960s, non-selective serotonin receptor antagonists demonstrated a relationship between serotonin receptors and food intake.
 Later, animal studies showed that serotonin receptor agonists might act as a mediator of satiety.
 Serotonin has been implicated as a critical factor in the short-term regulation of food intake and in promoting loss of weight associated with hyperphagia.
 Studies using pharmacological and genetic tools demonstrated that the 5-HT2C receptor subtype was one of the principal mediators through which serotonin exerts its anorectic effects in rodents.
 Subsequently, these receptors became a promising pharmacotherapeutic target for further investigation for the treatment of obesity.
 The development of 5-HT2C receptor knockout mice in the mid-1990s was a hallmark achievement in the identification and development of serotonergic drugs for weight loss.
 These knockout mice were hyperphagic, which led to obesity, partial Leptin resistance, increased adipose deposition, insulin resistance, and impaired glucose tolerance.
 As a result of these symptoms, the researchers identified a functional role for the receptors in serotonergic regulation of food intake and body weight.
 Later, 5-HT2C receptors were proposed as a therapeutic target for the treatment of multiple central nervous system (CNS) disorders including: psychiatric disorders, obesity, sexual dysfunction and urinary incontinence.